The Modern Marketing Portfolio: 4 Strategies and Examples

 The Thematic Case Study: Your Portfolio's Core Building Block

-Mindset in place, let's build.
+Mindset in place?
+Let's build.
 Your portfolio's foundation isn't a scattered grid of projects; it's a collection of focused, thematic case studies.

 Think of each project not as a single deliverable, but as a complete story.
-Each mini-case study should be a self-contained narrative that guides the viewer through your strategic process from start to finish.
+Each mini-case study should be a self-contained narrative that guides the viewer through your strategic process from start-to-finish.
 By uniting multiple assets under a single project, you prove the full scope and impact of a complete campaign.

 Every thematic case study should follow a simple, powerful structure: